- Download our Johannesburg Schools Guide

 There are a handful of international schools in Johannesburg serving the expat population.
 These schools offer foreign curricula such as those of the UK, the US or the International Baccalaureate.

-In light of the extremely limited resources of public schooling in Johannesburg, we advise parents of children with special needs to make use of the private education sector instead.
+In light of the extremely limited resources of public schooling in Johannesburg, we advise parents of children with special educational needs to use the private education sector instead.

 Tutors in Johannesburg

-Tutors in South Africa are most frequently used when a child is having trouble with a particular subject, or in the run-up to major assessment periods such as the matric final exams.
-Expats may find tutors useful for purposes such as learning a new language, maintaining a mother tongue, and catching up to an unfamiliar curriculum.
+Tutors in South Africa are most frequently used when a child has trouble with a particular subject, or in the run-up to major assessment periods such as the matric final exams.
+You may find tutors helpful for learning a new language, maintaining a mother tongue, and catching up to an unfamiliar curriculum.

-Reputable companies include Brightsparkz Tutors and Goodie Tutors, both of which offer one-on-one in-person or online tutoring based on the needs of the client.
+Reputable companies include Brightsparkz Tutors and Teach Me 2, both of which offer one-on-one in-person or online tutoring based on the client’s needs.

 Expat Health Insurance